maet3608/nuts-flow/sphinx/source/tutorial/divide_conquer.rst

 It is frequently necessary to either split a data flow into multiple flows or combine data flows.
 The following nuts are specifically designed for this purpose.
-In this context the :ref:`Partition` and the :ref:`MultiMap` nuts might be of interest as well.
+In this context the :ref:`Partition` and the :ref:`MapMulti` nuts might be of interest as well.